ongaroleandro/autonomous-mobile-robot/README.md

 - [x] Testing RTABMAP ros.
 - [x] Writing code for controlling the motors.
 - [x] Testing the code for controlling the motors.
-- [ ] Writing code to read encoder data.
+- [x] Writing code to read encoder data.
-- [ ] Testing reading encoder data code.
+- [x] Testing reading encoder data code.
+- [x] Writing code to calculate odometry from the encoder data
 - [ ] Writing code to publish the encoder data in a `nav_msgs/Odometry` message format.
 - [ ] Testing `nav_msgs/Odometry` message code
 - [ ] Configure RTABMAP ROS